5 things to know about Japan's Fukushima water release in the Pacific

 Beussler doesn't think the water will pose a risk across the Pacific.
 "We don't expect to see widespread direct health effects, either on humans or on marine life," he says.
 But he does think that non-tritium contaminates missed by the ALPS system could build up over time near the shore.

 "Nearshore in Japan could be affected in the long term because of accumulation of non-tritium forms of radioactivity," he says.
-That could ultimately hurt fishermen in the area.
+That could ultimately hurt fisheries in the area.

 How are other nations responding to Japan's decision?